-Newts are semi-aquatic amphibians that are very cute but familiar looking.
-Even if you have never seen a Newt before, they looked somewhat like a frog and lizard mix.
-As a result, it’s no shock that Newts are super cute and harmless looking.
+Newts are semi-aquatic amphibians.
+Even if you have never seen a newt before, they looked somewhat like a frog and lizard mix.
+As a result, it’s no shock that newts seem rather harmless looking.

 To learn more about these dangerous yet super cute amphibians, read on.

 It’s important to know that newts are not safe pets for children, as they secrete a toxin on their skin to deter predators.
 Always check local regulations and laws before adopting an exotic pet.
 In some jurisdictions, a permit might be required in order to keep newts as pets.
 In other jurisdictions, it might be against the law to adopt them.

 Wildlife organizations strongly discourage keeping newts or other salamanders as pets, as they do not do well in captivity.
 The content in this article is for informational purposes only.
 At PetKeen, we do not encourage adopting newts.[/su_list]

 Newts can be found all over the globe, including North America, Asia, and parts of Europe.
 Depending on the newt variety, they can be found on land or in water.
 So, it can be a bit difficult to know where to look if you are trying to find a wild newt.

 For example, the crocodile newt can be found in swamps, grasslands, forest, and croplands from India to the southern part of China.
 In contrast, the eastern red spotted newt is found exclusively in ponds, lakes, and marshes in North America.

 As we have already learned, newts are pretty dangerous creatures, despite their appearance.
 These creatures are exclusively carnivorous, which means they eat animal protein.
 In the wild, terrestrial newts get most of their food from slugs, small invertebrates, worms, insects, and even other amphibian eggs.